Utkarsh99999/EquiamFrontEnd/README.md

 ### Prerequisites
 NextJs ,ReactJs ,NodeJs ,Html ,css , Javascript ,sass and TypeScript .

-### Moving forward with the backend :- download Equiam backend from the same repo .
+### Moving forward with the backend :- download Equiam backend from the github repo named EquiamBackend .